 Our mission at Mary McLeod Bethune Elementary School is to educate and nurture lifelong learners, critical thinkers and problem solvers who are college and career ready and can be successful in a global society.

-We are a trauma-informed school with a social justice focus, using instructional strategies that work for all children – especially black and brown children.
+We are a healing-centered school with a social justice focus, using instructional strategies that work for all children – especially black and brown children.

 Mary McLeod Bethune Elementary School is located on the corner of Old York Road and Rising Sun Avenue in the Tioga Section of Philadelphia.
 We provide a high class enriching education to over 700 students in grades PreK-8th grade everyday.
 Our teaching staff is dedicated, our parents are committed, and our students are motivated to reach their highest potential!